-To inspect each of the electron tubes comprising the 20-tube complement of the receiver, remove the tube shield, if any, and in the instance of two of the tubes remove the top hat type of tube retainer associated with each.
+To inspect each of the electron tubes comprising the 20-tube complement of the receiver, remove the tube shield, if any, and in the instance of three of the tubes unclamp the tube clamp retainer associated with each.

-- a.
+a.
 Check the firmness of each tube in its socket.
-Press the tube into the socket, exerting none other than normal pressure.
-When the tube is properly seated it should be held firmly in place, as evidenced by feel. - b.
-Let the tubes cool off before removing them from their sockets in the receiver.
+Press the tube into the socket, exerting non other than normal pressure.
+When the tube is properly seated it should be held firmly in place, as evidenced by feel.

+b.
+Let the tubes cool off before removing them from

+their sockets in the receiver.
 Use the appropriate tube remover to remove miniature tubes; also, straighten the miniature tube pins in the appropriate pin straightener before trying to insert the miniature tube into its socket.
-When inserting the miniature tube do so with the top of the tube socket visible so that the tube pins may be properly aligned in relation to the socket. - c.
-Inspect the glass envelope of each tube for dirt or corrosion, as applicable; also check to see that the tube envelope is not loose.
+When inserting the miniature tube do so with the top of the tube socket visible so that the tube pins may be properly aligned in relation to the socket.

+c.
+Inspect the glass or metal envelope of each tube for dirt or corrosion, as applicable; also check to see that the tube envelope is not loose.
 Make sure that miniature tube pins are not loose or broken, being careful not to bend the pins during removal or insertion of the miniature tube.
 Check to see that the glass envelope is not chipped at the pins.

-- 6-13.
+6-13.
 RESISTOR INSPECTION.
-Apart from the vitreous-enameled bleeder resistors R85, R72, and R73 in the B+ rectifier supply, which are of the usual lug type and rated respectively at 12, 20, and 20 watts, all the resistors in the receiver are of the pigtail, fixed composition insulated type, rated at 1/2, 1/3, or one watt. - a.
-Inspect the coatings of R85, R72, and R73 for signs of cracking and chipping, especially at the ends of each. - b.
-Examine the body of each resistor for blistering, discoloration, and breaks, due to possible overheating. - c.
+Apart from the vitreous-enameled bleeder resistor R85 in the B-rectifier supply, which is of the usual lug type and rated at 12 watts, all the resistors in the receiver are of the pigtail, fixed composition insulated type, rated at 1/2, 1/3, or one watt.

+a.
+Inspect the coating of R85 for signs of cracking and chipping, especially at its ends.

+b.
+Examine the body of each resistor for blistering, discoloration, and breaks, due to possible overheating. c.
 Inspect all resistor leads for dirt, dust, corrosion, and looseness.
 Check the security of all mountings.
-Once a resistor of the pigtail type is unsoldered, do not re-use in instances where leads were initially cut short since the point of entry of the lead may be partially or completely broken, apart from the fact that resoldering may damage the resistor. - 6-14.
+Once a resistor of the pigtail type is unsoldered, do not reuse in instances where leads were initially cut short since the point of entry of the lead may be partially or completely broken, apart from the fact that resoldering may damage the resistor.

+6-14.
 CAPACITOR INSPECTION.
 The radio receiver capacitor complement comprises various capacitor types.
-The four-gang eight section main tuning capacitor, the 24 r-f tuner subassembly trimmer capacitors, the delta frequency control capacitor, and the crystal phasing capacitor are all of the variable air type.
+The four gang eight section main tuning capacitor, the 24 r-f tuner coil assembly trimmer capacitors, the delta frequency control capacitor, and the crystal phasing capacitor are all of the variable air type.
 For purposes of inspection, the temperature compensating, the silver mica molded, the paper molded, and the oil filled paper tubular capacitors are all classified as of the pigtail lead type, while the hermetically sealed, dry electrolytic tubular and bathtub, and paper bathtub capacitors are classified as of the terminal type.